The Worst Song Lyrics Ever Written

 Having my baby;

-It would be much better for the world (and children) if people merely said what
+It would be much better for the world (and especially unborn children) if people

-they thought, used birth control, and didn't have babies for preposterous
+explained how they felt, used birth control, and didn't have babies for preposterous

 Worst Wedding Songs